nyakaz73/spring-native/README.md

 </profiles>
 ```

-As mentioned above there are basically two approached to generate the Native Images /Executables.
+As mentioned above there are basically two approaches to generate the Native Images /Executables.

 * 1. First I'm going to demonstrate using [Native Build Tools]() to generate a native executable, with this approach
     make sure you have GraalVM installed